Live chat is a powerful tool, but like any tool, it needs to be used properly to get the maximum utility out of it.

 If you want to support customers with live chat, you’ll need to make smart decisions about where it’s added to your site, how your customer service team will use it, and how it integrates with your other support processes.

-Let’s first take a look at why live chat is such a powerful tool for customer support teams.
+Let’s take a look at why live chat is such a powerful tool for customer support teams.
+But first…

 How live chat fits with evolving customer service needs

 Modern consumers rarely have a single touchpoint with any given company.
 The research process for even small purchases can be long and difficult: there are reviews to read, content to consume, docs to check, and questions to be asked.

 “Modern consumers rarely have a single touchpoint with any given company”

 All of these touchpoints are opportunities to have a conversation with a customer before, during, or after a purchase.

 By offering live chat on your site, you’re making it easier for customers to start that conversation.
 They don’t have to hunt for a contact email address or take time out of their day to call you.
 Live chat also helps you personalize the support experience for customers who might have a longer research process than others or naturally ask more questions.
 With an omnipresent chat window, you’re giving these customers an opportunity to get answers faster without feeling frustrated or inconvenienced.

 We’ve found that companies using our live chat solution have a dramatically shorter time to first response than the industry average.
 This means your support team can spend less time rushing through Q&A sessions, and more time creating thoughtful, personalized interactions that nurture long-term relationships.

 The top 3 benefits of live chat support

 Since 38% of shoppers are more likely to purchase from a business they can chat with, offering live chat support can help you increase your sales.
 But that’s not the only benefit, not by a long shot.